edificeio/springboard/README.md

 Springboard is a boilerplate project to configure and run a education's portal based on ODE Frameworks.

-* It's extensible with your own applications and widget
+* It's extensible with your own applications and widgets
-* It's customizable by ovverriding the theme, template, i18n file and others assets
+* It's customizable by overriding the theme, template, i18n file and others assets

 # Installation

-Clone this repository and follow that [Insallation guide](https://opendigitaleducation.gitbooks.io/reference-manual/content/first-steps/)
+Clone this repository and follow that [Installation guide](https://opendigitaleducation.gitbooks.io/reference-manual/content/first-steps/)

 # Main Properties